AlexeiSmirnov84/Starbucks/README.md

 # Starbucks Project
 The purpose of this project to identify how demographic groups correlates to specific offer types.
-Based on this knowledge I created a ML model to predict suitable offer types.
+Based on this knowledge, create a ML model to predict how existing offer types suits for customer needs.

 ## Installations
 In oder to use this ode, please install python libraries: